andrealanz/ST441-musicsim/doc/Timing_Experiments.md

-The purpose of this document is the two show the increase in the efficiency of the code found in this project through the use of vectorization and implementation in C++.
+The purpose of this document is to show the increase in the efficiency of the code found in this project through the use of vectorization and implementation in C++.

 ### Example 1